MarcoSardido/CodingChallenge-1-StoreCashierLines/README.md

 - For the checkout counter and customer Array, I used 2D Array to keep track whose customers are in the checkout counter.
 - To decrement each item by one (1) second use setInterval method.

-The `README` on this page covers only the basic instruction for the challenge.
+The `README` on this page covers only the basic description for the challenge.